Cap de Formentor cycling route: the best ride on Mallorca?

 8 golden nuggets of information to know before you go

-- Precipices!
-There are lots of steep drop-offs if you stray from the road.
+1. Precipices!
+There are lots of steep drop-offs if you stray from the road when cycling the Cap Formentor.

-- Check the weather report before setting out.
-The roads can be treacherous in the wet and there can be very strong winds, particularly on the final descent to the lighthouse.
+2. Check the weather report before setting out.
+The roads can be treacherous in the wet, and there can be very strong winds, particularly on the final descent to the lighthouse.
 Take a jacket, whatever the weather.

-- Beware little rock falls – and the dopey goats.
+5. Beware little rock falls – and the dopey local goat population!

-- The tarmac was notably new and smooth when we visited – except for the last couple of hundred metres through the pillars up to the lighthouse, which was very rutted.
+6. The tarmac was notably new and smooth when we visited – except for the last couple of hundred metres through the pillars up to the lighthouse.
+This section was very rutted.

-- Set out early (think sunrise).
-Even out of high season, this route suffers from traffic jams on the narrow mountain roads.
-One glimmer of hope: from 2018 most vehicles have been banned from Formentor beach to the lighthouse between 10am and 7pm during July and August.
+7. Set out early (think sunrise).
+Even out of high season, the fact that this is among the most popular Mallorca cycle routes means that the area suffers from traffic jams on the narrow mountain roads.
+From 2018, however, most vehicles were banned between Formentor beach and the lighthouse between 10am and 7pm during July and August.
 More details can be found here.
-It’s a good start, but 10am is relatively late on in the heat of summer; we’d recommend starting earlier than that anyway.
+It’s a good start, but 10am is relatively late on in the heat of summer.
+We would recommend starting earlier than that anyway.

-- In season you should spot photographers in position to take your photo and provide your Cap Formentor bike photos that you can buy from their website on your return to base.
+8. In season, you should spot photographers in position to take your photo and provide your Cap Formentor bike photos.
+You can buy these from their website on your return to base.
 They tend to be located overlooking the lighthouse.

 Mallorca cycling routes incorporating this climb

-Add on the 2.5km road to Talaia d’Albercutx viewpoint, by taking the turning opposite the Mirador de sa Creueta/Colomer.
-Just watch out for the potholes!
+Add on the 2.5km road to Talaia d’Albercutx viewpoint by taking the turning opposite the Mirador de sa Creueta/Colomer.
+Just watch out for the potholes here!
 We include a full description in our Bay of Pollenca route guide, here (and you can see two photos of us on it above – the ones with Stolen Goat yellow and blue jersey!).

 After having cycled Formentor, continue around the Bay of Pollença, through Alcudia, along the coast to Bonaire, up to the La Victoria monastery and then back along the coast to Port de Pollença.
 Here’s our full guide to this awesome loop.